Difference in Differences and Ratio in Ratios for Limited Dependent Variables

 \section{Introduction}

 \qquad Difference in Differences (DD) is one of the most popular research designs in social sciences.
-Not just in social science, DD has been gaining popularity also in natural science disciplines, as can be seen in Jena et al. (2015), Cataife and Pagano (2017), and McGrath et al. (2019) among others.
-There are various references for DD: Angrist and Krueger (1999), Heckman et al. (1999), Shadish et al. (2002), Lee (2005, 2016a), Athey and Imbens (2006), Angrist and Pischke (2009), Lechner (2011), Lee and Kim (2014), Morgan and Winship (2014), Lee and Sawada (2020), Kahn-Lang and Lang (2020), etc. DD is basically for linear models with additive components, which makes applying DD to limited dependent variables (LDV's) with nonlinear models problematic.
+Not just in social sciences, DD has been gaining popularity also in natural sciences, as can be seen in, e.g., Jena et al. (2015), Cataife and Pagano (2017), and McGrath et al. (2019).
+There are various references for DD: Angrist and Krueger (1999), Shadish et al. (2002), Lee (2005, 2016a), Athey and Imbens (2006), Angrist and Pischke (2009), Lechner (2011), Lee and Kim (2014), Morgan and Winship (2014), Kim and Lee (2017), Lee and Sawada (2020), Kahn-Lang and Lang (2020), etc.

+\qquad DD is basically for linear models with additive components, which makes applying DD to limited dependent variables (LDV's) with nonlinear models problematic.
 This paper provides answers to this problem, using the unifying idea of `generalized linear models with link functions'.